 Southern Sudan is a new country, emerging from decades-long warfare.
 In many regions of this country continue skirmishes and often these are exactly those regions which may have very interesting natural and cultural landmarks.

-It is known that in the country, especially in the isolated mountain forests are numerous endemic animals and plants.
+It is known that in the country, especially in the isolated mountain forest are numerous endemic animals and plants.
 Local people have many legends about the sightings of unusual animals, including a much published (fake) story about giant python who swallowed a sleeping guard in 2007.